Paolo Torrisi

-Paolo Torrisi (born Maurizio Torresan, Milan, Italy 15 May 1950 – Milan, Italy 7 December 2005) was an Italian actor and voice actor.
-He is notable for dubbing of adult Goku, in Dragon Ball, Dragon Ball Z, Dragon Ball GT and in the List of Dragon Ball films (second dubbing in 2003).

-He was also the adapter of italian dialogues and dubbing director in many films and cartoons at Merak Film, including Dragon Ball.
-He died at San Raffaele Hospital in Segrate of a biliary tract obstruction.
+Paolo Torrisi (born Maurizio Torresan; 28 March 1950 – 7 December 2005) was an Italian actor, voice artist, dubbing director and adapter.
+In the 1970s he voiced the popular animated character Grisù.
+He was also known for dubbing adult Goku in Dragon Ball, Dragon Ball Z, Dragon Ball GT and in the second dub of the Dragon Ball films released until his own death.
+Torrisi worked as a voice dubber, dialogue adapter and dubbing director at Merak Film.
+He died at the San Raffaele Hospital in Segrate of a liver failure.